DomJWise/ooRexxDebugger/README.md

 The ability to control what is captured to the console is available in any debug session using the CAPTURE/CAPTUREX/NOCAPTURE commands.
 Note that some embedded environments will not allow redirection of output in which case these commands will have no effect.

-NB: On Mac OS it may be that the rexxdebugger script cannot be used and so to run either of the above you will need to use the Rexx+Java launcher script and the full name of the debugger rexx file
+NB: On MacOS the rexxdebugger script cannot be used and so to run either of the above you will need to use a Rexx+Java launcher script and the full name of the debugger rexx file.
+For version 641 of BSF400Rexx this is rexxj.sh and for later versions rexxjh.sh can be used

-e.g. rexxjh.sh RexxDebugger.rex [/showtrace | /nocpature] myprogram.rex [{argstring}]
+e.g. rexxj{h}.sh RexxDebugger.rex [/showtrace | /nocapture] myprogram.rex [{argstring}]

 The /javaui option can be used on Windows with ooRexx 5.0 or later to run the debugger with the Swing/AWT (Java) interface

+If no program is specified when launching the debugger some help text is displayed and a program can be selected for debugging using the Open button

 If more fine-grained control over debugging is needed or when your Rexx code is embedded and run from within another application, source code modification is required and there are various options depending on your requirements.